A Live Coal in the Sea: Plot summary

 Rafferty is driven nearly insane by combined grief and anger.
 He begs Camilla to take the child and raise it, with the promise that he pay for all the costs of the baby.
 She and Mac agree to raise the baby and name it Artaxias, who is quickly nicknamed Taxi.
 Camilla even decides to breast feed Taxi.
 A few months later, their daughter is born and named Frankie.
 Camilla and Mac raise Taxi as their own child and as Frankie's brother.
 But their idyllic bliss is shattered after a few years.
 Red Grange, Camilla's former professor, appears and claims that Taxi is his son.
 He 'proves' his paternity with a letter from Rose that states that he is the father.
 Red gains legal rights to Taxi and takes him from Camilla and Mac.

 Years pass and Camilla and Mac do not know how to move past the loss of their surrogate son.
 Frankie is confused by the loss of her brother and constantly prays he will come back to them.
 Finally Taxi is returned but only after several years have passed and Red and his second wife have been killed in a car crash.
 But Taxi has changed and no longer remembers Camilla, Mac or Frankie.
 He is angry, rude, tough and very confused about his identity.
 Camilla and Max do their best to raise Frankie and Taxi but the problems are endless.
 Taxi tries desperately to distance himself from Red Grange and his past.
 He longs to be Camilla and Mac's true son but is constantly reminded by the world that he is not.
 He frequently acts out and disrupts their home.
 Frankie is confused by her changed brother and pours herself into her artwork.

-Camilla flashes forward to the future and explain to Raffi that nothing changed.
+Camilla flashes forward to the future and explains to Raffi that nothing changed.
 Taxi became a soap-opera star, married and had one child, Raffi.
 Taxi is still hurting because of his past and still confused about his identity.
 Frankie still pours her emotion into her art and has become a successful artist.
 Although the past may be gone and over with, it is still affecting the family and their future.